-The plan supports a mix and intensity of land uses that allows for fewer and shorter trips, and promotes a complete, connected, and accessible multimodal transportation system, making more trips convenient for transit and active transportation options.
+The Plan supports a mix and intensity of land uses that allows for fewer and shorter trips, and promotes a complete, connected, and accessible multi-modal transportation system that allows for more trips to be convenient for transit and active transportation options.

 - S-BR-90.
-Encourage the development of a TransportationManagement Association in BelRed to assist employers in providing commute options for employees. - S-BR-91.
-Manage the supply of parking and consider establishing maximum parking requirements to encourage the use of transit, car/van pool and active transportation commute options.
+Support the development of a TransportationManagement Association in BelRed to assist employers in providing commute options for employees. - S-BR-91.
+Manage the supply of parking and consider establishing maximum parking requirements to encourage the use of transit, car/van pool, and active transportation commute options. - S-BR-92.
+Promote the development of "green streets", with an abundance of street trees and areas of landscaping to improve the quality and reduce the amount of stormwater runoff, and to provide an attractive and comfortable pedestrian experience.